facebookresearch/audiocraft/model_cards/MUSICGEN_MODEL_CARD.md

 **Paper or resources for more information:** More information can be found in the paper [Simple and Controllable Music Generation][arxiv].

-**Citation details** See [our paper][arxiv]
+**Citation details:** See [our paper][arxiv]

-**License** Code is released under MIT, model weights are released under CC-BY-NC 4.0.
+**License:** Code is released under MIT, model weights are released under CC-BY-NC 4.0.

-**Where to send questions or comments about the model:** Questions and comments about MusicGen can be sent via the [Github repository](https://github.com/facebookresearch/audiocraft) of the project, or by opening an issue.
+**Where to send questions or comments about the model:** Questions and comments about MusicGen can be sent via the [GitHub repository](https://github.com/facebookresearch/audiocraft) of the project, or by opening an issue.

 ## Intended use
 **Primary intended use:** The primary use of MusicGen is research on AI-based music generation, including: